Alpirsbach: Recreational facilities and sport

 The citizens of Alpirsbach are happy to have their own public swimming pool in Rötenbach.
 There are also a tennis court, a golf court, a football field and two gyms to do sport, if you do not want to go on a mountain bike or walking tour around town.

 Behind the monastery you can rest in the small but well-kept spa garden.

 Clubs and associations

 The citizens of Alpirsbach can join a variety of clubs and associations.

 Transport

 The B294, which runs through Alpirsbach, connects the town with Freudenstadt in the north and via the B462 with Schramberg in the south.
 Alpirsbach is centrally located between the A5 and A81 motorways.
 Via the Murg valley in the west, you can reach the A5 within 1 hour, heading for Frankfurt, Karlsruhe or Basel, Freiburg.
 In the opposite direction, it takes about 40 minutes to reach the A81, which leads to Stuttgart or Lake Constance.

-Alpirsbach is located on the railroad line Freudenstadt - Hausach – Offenburg.
+Alpirsbach is located on the Eutingen im Gäu–Schiltach railway line.
 Trains run every hour.
 Destinations like Stuttgart, Karlsruhe and Straßburg can thus be reached easily by changing the train only once.